 MG Price began her military career in 1975 as a private first class in the Alabama National

 Guard.
 After being commissioned through Officer Candidate School, she was transferred to the

 Signal Corps.
 She entered active duty in October 1981.
-BG Price has a Bachelor of Science
+MG Price has a Bachelor of Science

 degree from the University of Alabama in Birmingham and master's degrees from the University

 of Arizona (MIS department) and the Industrial College of the Armed Forces in Washington, DC.
 She was promoted to a Major General nin 2012.

 Her awards include the Defense Superior Service Medal, the Legion of Merit (two awards), the